Home > American Destinations > Argentina > Christmas in Buenos Aires: What’s Open & How to Get Around

 Inside the Cathedral de Buenos Aires on Christmas Day

-One important note, the Subte (Buenos Aires Subway,) does run on Christmas Eve and Christmas day but runs on a limited schedule.
+One important note, the Subte (Buenos Aires Subway) does run on Christmas Eve and Christmas Day but runs on a limited schedule.
 There were a few times I waited for more than 15-minutes for a train.
-As experienced at the airport, the taxi service is extremely limited on Christmas Eve.
+As experienced at the airport, the taxi service can be extremely limited on Christmas Eve.
 I would suggest making transportation plans ahead of time if you are not walking or taking the Subte.

 Entrance to the Cathedral Subte Station - Buenos Aires